shawnohare/blog/content/post/features.md

 Below is an example of blockquotes.

->  For me, it is far better to grasp the Universe as it really is than to
+>  "For me, it is far better to grasp the Universe as it really is than to
->  persist in delusion, however satisfying and reassuring.
+>  persist in delusion, however satisfying and reassuring."
 >
 >  Carl Sagan